Congleton

-Congleton is a town and civil parish in the unitary authority of Cheshire East in Cheshire, England.
-The town is by the River Dane, 21 mi south of Manchester and 13 mi north of Stoke on Trent.
-At the 2011 Census, it had a population of 26,482.
+Congleton is a market town and civil parish in the borough of Cheshire East, in Cheshire, England.
+The town is on the River Dane, 21 mi south of Manchester and 13 mi north of Stoke on Trent.
+At the 2021 census, the town's built-up area had a population of 30,005, while the parish had a population of 28,497.

 Toponymy

 The town's name is of unknown origin.
 The first recorded reference to it was in 1282, when it was spelt Congelton.
 The element Congle might relate to the old Norse kang meaning a bend, followed by the Old English element tun meaning settlement.

 History

 The first settlements in the Congleton area were Neolithic.
 Stone Age and Bronze Age artefacts have been found in the town.
 Congleton was once thought to have been a Roman settlement, although there is no archaeological or documentary evidence to support this.
 Congleton became a market town after Vikings destroyed nearby Davenport.

 Godwin, Earl of Wessex held the town in the Saxon period.
-The town is mentioned in the Domesday Book, where it is listed as Cogeltone: Bigot de Loges.
+The town is mentioned in the Domesday Book of 1086, where it is listed as Cogeltone: Bigot de Loges.
 William the Conqueror granted the whole of Cheshire to his nephew the Earl of Chester who constructed several fortifications including the town's castle in 1208.
 In the 13th century, Congleton belonged to the de Lacy family.
-Henry de Lacy, 3rd Earl of Lincoln granted the town its first charter in 1272, enabling it to hold fairs and markets, elect a mayor and ale taster, have a merchant guild and behead known criminals.
+Henry de Lacy, 3rd Earl of Lincoln granted the Corporation of Congleton its first charter in 1272, enabling it to hold fairs and markets, elect a mayor and ale taster, have a merchant guild and behead known criminals.

-In 1451, the River Dane flooded, destroying a number of buildings, the town's mill and wooden bridge.
+In 1451, the River Dane flooded, destroying a number of buildings, the town's mill and a wooden bridge.
 The river was diverted, and the town was rebuilt on higher ground.

-Congleton became known in the 1620s when bear-baiting and cockfighting were popular sports.
+Congleton became known for bear-baiting and cockfighting in the 1620s, when they were popular sports.
 The town was unable to attract large crowds to its bear-baiting contests and lacked the money to pay for a new, more aggressive bear.
-A legend tells that Congleton spent the money they were going to spend on a bible on a bear, this legend is only partly true as only part of the fund to buy a new bible was used to buy a new bear.
+A legend tells that Congleton spent the money they were going to spend on a Bible on a bear; this legend is only partly true as only part of the fund to buy a new Bible was used to buy a new bear.
 The legend earned Congleton the nickname Beartown.
 The chorus of 20th-century folk song "Congleton Bear", by folk artist John Tams, runs: